pf274/SyncService/README.md

 # Sync Service

+# ATTENTION: THIS PACKAGE IS NOT READY FOR PUBLIC USE.
+We are working out bugs right now.

 The Sync Service npm package is a powerful tool for synchronizing data across multiple devices and platforms.
 It provides a seamless and efficient way to keep data in sync, ensuring that changes made on one device are reflected on all other devices.

 ## Features